SECRET-GUEST/tiny-scripts/linux/launchers/AI-audiocraft/README.md

 This repository provides a script to facilitate the installation and setup of Audiocraft, a project by Facebook Research, on your machine.
 Audiocraft explores novel interfaces for crafting audio, enabling users to combine the expressiveness of parametric models with the creative possibilities afforded by a wide array of readily-available sounds.

+You can use only the French or the English installer, it doesn't matter

 ## Installation

 1. It's recommended to install `ffmpeg` on your machine before proceeding with the Audiocraft installation.
 You can install `ffmpeg` using the following command: